xflc/kapa-pdf-takehome_SHARE/documentation/thoughts_and_findings.md

 - Cal an LLM  after the whole markdown page is aggregated to uniformize the markdown headers their hierarchy
 - Add concurrency to the openai api calls and parallelize with the layout detection to speed up the process
 - Add a Load/Save Index button to the app so that we dont have to wait for the whole process every time we want to test queries
-- Evaluate the quality of the markdown by comparing it with the original pdf. overlap of text, overlap of tables, llm-as-a-judge, etc.
+- Evaluate the quality of the markdown by comparing it with the original pdf. overlap of text, overlap of tables, llm-as-a-judge, etc. Just because these tests are passing does not mean the markdown is good.
+We have to be careful with overfitting to these tests, so we should create a more robust evaluation pipeline.